+The residency of a financially dependent student is based on the domicile of the student's parent, step-parent, or legal guardian.
 Students are considered financially dependent when they are claimed on someone else's federal income taxes and/or they receive more than half of their support from another person.
-The residency of a financially dependent student is based on the domicile of the student's parent, step-parent, or legal guardian, not the domicile of the student.
-It does not matter where the student lives.
-It is possible for a student to be considered a resident in more than one state when parents are separated or divorced.
+It is possible for a student to be considered a resident in multiple states when parents do not live in the same state.
+Dependent student scenarios & examples.
+More information about supporting documents.

 Documents that prove your residency claim are required as part of your residency application.
 The Residency Checklist is helpful for assembling these documents.
 Do not send original documents; documents will not be returned to you and will be kept for our files.

 If the military member has maintained Washington as their state of residence, including driver's license, that status can be used to apply for full Washington residency.
-Dependent student may choose to also apply for residency using the Traditional application.
+Dependent students may choose to apply for BOTH Military residency and full residency using the Traditional application.
 The recommendation is to apply for Military Residency first, as that form is available sooner and is very easy to complete, then apply for traditional residency when that form opens 60 days before the start of the term.
 Full resident status will update residency in myWSU to Resident and may make some Washington financial aid available.